-- GAMCO include 648,975 shares of Common Stock as to which GAMCO has sole investment power and 605,975 shares of Common Stock as to which GAMCO has sole voting power. - (5) FMR LLC or its predecessor FMR Corp. and on behalf of certain of its affiliates (collectively, "FMR"), 245 Summer Street, Boston, Massachusetts 02210, filed a Schedule 13G/A on February 7, 2020, reporting that it was the beneficial owner of 517,813 shares of Common Stock.
-The shares of Common Stock beneficially owned by FMR include 517,813 shares of Common Stock as to which FMR has sole investment power and 58,766 shares of Common Stock as to which FMR has sole voting power. - (6) T. Rowe Price Associates, Inc. and on behalf of T. Rowe Price Small-Cap Value Fund, Inc. (collectively, "T. Rowe Price"), 100 East Pratt Street, Baltimore, Maryland 21202, filed a Schedule 13G/A dated March 10, 2020, reporting that as of February 29, 2020 T. Rowe Price was the beneficial owner of 492,297 shares of Common Stock with sole voting and investment power over all such shares. - (7) Dimensional Fund Advisors LP ("Dimensional"), 6300 Bee Cave Road, Austin, Texas 78746, filed a Schedule 13G/A dated February 12, 2020, reporting that as of December 31, 2019 it was the beneficial owner of 302,791 shares of Common Stock as a result of acting as an investment adviser to various investment companies, commingled group trusts and separate accounts.
-The shares of Common Stock beneficially owned by Dimensional include 289,382 shares of Common Stock as to which Dimensional has sole voting power and 302,791 shares of Common Stock as to which Dimensional has sole investment power. - (8) Ariel Investments, LLC ("Ariel"), 200 E. Randolph Street, Suite 2900, Chicago, Illinois 60601, filed a Schedule 13G/A on February 14, 2020 reporting that as of December 31, 2019 it was the beneficial owner of 230,507 shares of Common Stock, as a result of acting as an investment adviser to various client accounts, with sole voting and investment power over all such shares. - (9) Vanguard Group Inc. ("Vanguard"), 100 Vanguard Blvd., Malvern, PA 19355, filed a Schedule 13G dated February 10, 2020 reporting that as of December 31, 2019 it was the beneficial owner of 205,422 shares of Common Stock, as a result of acting as an investment adviser to various client accounts, with sole voting power over 820 shares, sole investment power over 204,602 share and shared voting power over 820 shares. - (10) Includes 25,587 shares of Common Stock owned directly by Mr. Stratton, 41,167 shares of Common Stock owned jointly by Mr. Stratton and his spouse and 2,500 shares of Common Stock held in a trust as to which Mr. Stratton is co-trustee and/or beneficiary.
+- Company Investment Advisers, Inc., GGCP, Inc., Associated Capital Group, Inc., and Gabelli Foundation, Inc. (collectively "GAMCO"), One Corporate Center, Rye, New York 10580, filed a Schedule 13D/A dated as of July 7, 2023 reporting that as of July 7, 2023 GAMCO beneficially owned 742,192 shares of Common Stock.
+The shares of Common Stock beneficially owned by GAMCO include 742,192 shares of Common Stock as to which GAMCO has sole investment power and 733,992 shares of Common Stock as to which GAMCO has sole voting power. - (5) T. Rowe Price Associates, Inc. and on behalf of T. Rowe Price Small-Cap Value Fund, Inc. (collectively, "T. Rowe Price"), 100 East Pratt Street, Baltimore, Maryland 21202, filed a Schedule 13G/A dated February 14, 2023, reporting that as of December 31, 2022 T. Rowe Price was the beneficial owner of 495,131 shares of Common Stock with sole voting and investment power over all such shares. - (6) Dimensional Fund Advisors LP ("Dimensional"), 6300 Bee Cave Road, Austin, Texas 78746, filed a Schedule 13G/A dated February 14, 2023, reporting that as of December 31, 2022 it was the beneficial owner of 274,119 shares of Common Stock as a result of acting as an investment adviser to various investment companies, commingled group trusts and separate accounts.
+The shares of Common Stock beneficially owned by Dimensional include 267,506 shares of Common Stock as to which Dimensional has sole voting power and 274,119 shares of Common Stock as to which Dimensional has sole investment power. - (7) Gabelli Equity Series Funds, Inc. The Gabelli Small Cap Growth Fund ("Gabelli Equity"), One Corporate Center, Rye, New York 10580, filed a Schedule 13G/A dated January 17, 2023 reporting that as of December 31, 2022 it was the beneficial owner of 246,000 shares of Common Stock, with sole voting and investment power over all such shares. - (8) Vanguard Group Inc. ("Vanguard"), 100 Vanguard Blvd., Malvern, PA 19355, filed a Schedule 13G dated February 9, 2023, reporting that as of December 31, 2022 it was the beneficial owner of 208,212 shares of Common Stock as a result of acting as an investment adviser to various investment companies and other managed accounts.
+The shares of Common Stock beneficially owned by Dimensional include 206,609 shares of Common Stock as to which Vanguard has shared investment power. - (9) Mr. Koss is retiring from the Board of Directors at the Annual Meeting and will not stand for re-election to the Board at the Annual Meeting. - (10) Includes 25,954 shares of Common Stock owned directly by Mr. Stratton, 52,667 shares of Common Stock owned jointly by Mr. Stratton and his spouse and 2,500 shares of Common Stock held in trusts as to which Mr. Stratton is co-trustee and/or beneficiary. - (11) Patrick J. Hansen retired as the Company's Chief Financial Officer (including as its principal financial and accounting officer) effective as of September 9, 2022.
+The beneficial ownership information for Mr. Hansen is based on the most recent information provided to the Company.